The Complete ADHD App Comparison Guide 2026 🔬

 - Need immediate support during emotional overwhelm - WAVE tool provides 2-3 minute emotional reset

-- Struggle with cognitive spirals - SPARK breaks down thought patterns in real-time
+- Struggle with cognitive spirals - SPARK breaks down thought patterns in real-time with step-by-step CBT framework

 - Lose brilliant ideas constantly - POPCORN captures and organizes creative thoughts